-Music Literacy Ireland (MLI) is a mobile music education service provider, responding to a demand for suitable workshops and supports for music teachers (private, music schools, secondary schools) and aspiring music undergraduates throughout the country.
-MLI works with various sectors of music education and educators towards improving music literacy and also offers a consultancy service for new and established music schools.
+Music Literacy Ireland (MLI) is a mobile music education service provider, responding to a demand for suitable workshops, courses, and supports for music teachers (private, music schools, secondary schools) and aspiring music undergraduates throughout the country.
+MLI works with educators from various sectors of music education towards improving music literacy and also offers a consultancy service for new and established music schools.

-Music literacy is not just being able to read music: it considers all aspects of music-making (listening, performing, composing, discussing music, reflecting on music, music appreciation) to enhance any musical experience.
+Contrary to popular belief, music literacy is not just about being able to read music, it considers all aspects of music-making – listening, performing, composing, discussing music, reflecting on music, music appreciation – and enhances any musical experience.
 Music literacy enables students, teachers, musicians, and music aficionados to internalise music, while providing teachers with a framework for their lessons and to develop a holistic music education experience.

 Music Literacy Ireland’s Story

-Over a decade of teaching and assessing music across many sectors of the Irish music education system made clear to Majella Boland the extent to which there were gaps between educational sectors as well as the need for standardisation.
+Over a decade of teaching and assessing music across many sectors of the Irish music education system highlighted the gaps between educational sectors as well as the need for standardisation.
 Music Literacy Ireland is a response to this.

-Majella noted that students were frequently encountering difficulty when transitioning from different sectors such as private tuition to second-level, and from second-level to third-level.
-Nationally, she was aware of the increasing concerns about music literacy levels.
-Mindful that each sector or organisation has a specific objective and cannot always focus solely on developing literacy from the start systematically, this situation seemed like an unnecessary obstacle for those really passionate about music.
-With a strong background in research, extensive experience in teaching, examining, and arts administration, and a passion for sharing knowledge, Majella realised that her diverse experiences combined as a service for teachers and students would best serve her vision for music education and teacher support in Ireland.
-For these reasons, MLI was founded, making literacy and teacher support its objective.
+Majella Boland noted that students were frequently encountering difficulties when transitioning from different sectors such as private tuition to second-level and from second-level to third-level.
+On a national level, she was aware of the increasing concerns about music literacy.
+Mindful that each sector or organisation has a specific objective and cannot always focus solely on systematically developing literacy from the start, this situation seemed like an unnecessary obstacle for those really passionate about music.
+With extensive experience in teaching, designing music courses, examining, arts administration, and a strong background in research, as well as passion for sharing knowledge, Majella’s diverse experiences brought together in one platform best serves her vision for music education and teacher support in Ireland.
+For these reasons MLI was founded, making literacy and teacher support its objective.